 Ali MC is a Melbourne-based musician, writer and photographer who grew up in both Australia and New Zealand.
 He has travelled through over 30 countries and works in inner-city Melbourne researching and documenting Indigenous history.
 As well as studying his Masters in Human Rights Law, Ali has also worked in remote Aboriginal communities in the

-Title: The Neighbour Author: Julie Proudfoot Genre: Fiction Publisher: Seizure / Xoum Release Date: June 3, 2014 Format: Digital & Paperback Pages: 216 When Luke is implicated in the tragic death of a child, he struggles to assert his innocence to those around him.
-While the accident invokes haunting memories of Luke’s late brother, who
+Title: The Neighbour Author: Julie Proudfoot Genre: Fiction Publisher: Seizure / Xoum Release Date: June 3, 2014 Format: Digital & Paperback Pages: 216 Synopsis: When Luke is implicated in the tragic death of a child, he struggles to assert his innocence to those around him.
+While the accident invokes haunting memories of Luke’s late brother,

 Author Joan London has won ‘Best Fiction’ in the Prime Minister’s Literary Awards for her book The Golden Age which is a story of resilience, the irrepressible, enduring nature of love, and the fragility of life.
 It is set in 1954.
 Thirteen-year-old Frank Gold, a refugee from wartime Hungary, is learning to walk again after